gbrock/laravel-pages/README.md

 Laravel Pages is a templating, categorization, and publishing system for an application's pages.
 It lets you implement WYSIWYG-esque content in very dynamic ways.

-A **page** is a collection of HTML content,laid out in a *template* and assigned to a *domain*.
+A **page** is a collection of HTML content, laid out in a *template* and assigned to a *domain*.
-Pages must each be assigned exactly one template and at least one domain.
-If published, a page can be access via a public URL (determined by a combination of the domain and page's own slug).
+Pages must each be assigned exactly one template and one domain.
+If published, a page can be access via a public URL (determined by a combination of the domain's and page's slugs).

-A **template** is HTML defining the final document, including the positions of dynamic content (e.g. "title", "body", "author")
+A **template** is the HTML defining the final document, including the positions of dynamic content (e.g. "sidebar", "post_content", "about_author")

-A **domain** is a category of pages residing under a [slug](http://en.wikipedia.org/wiki/Semantic_URL#Slug) and optionally permitting only specific templates.
+A **domain** is a category of pages residing under a [slug](http://en.wikipedia.org/wiki/Semantic_URL#Slug) and optionally permitting only specific templates to be used for its pages.

-The project is under active development, but the goal is to implement:
+This project is under active development, but the goal is to:

+1. Develop and document:
     * migrations
     * models
     * validators
     * views
     * controllers
     * assets / integration (CSS, CKEditor, javascript file uploads, and cropping mechanisms)
+2. Get everything fully tested
+3. Publish examples

 ## License